tuva-health/provider/README.md

 This is an internal dbt project for generating the provider datasets.

 ## Pre-requisites
-  * NPPES "npidata_pfile...csv" has been loaded.
+  * The monthly NPI data file has been downloaded/unzipped from [CMS](https://download.cms.gov/nppes/NPI_Files.html) and loaded into the NPPES database in Snowflake.
-  * NUCC "nucc_taxonomy...csv has been loaded.
+  * The semi-annual taxonomy file has been downloaded from [NUCC](https://nucc.org/index.php/code-sets-mainmenu-41/provider-taxonomy-mainmenu-40/csv-mainmenu-57) and loaded into the NPPES database in Snowflake

 *See _sources.yml for expected locations of source data.*